50 Practical Journal Prompts About Fear to Be Fearless

 FAQ: What is journaling, and how can journaling help with fear?

-It gives you a safe place to explore your fears, figure out where they come from, and find your inner strength and ability to bounce back.
+This gives you a safe space to explore your fears, find out where they come from, and discover your strength.
+So, how does journaling help with fear?
+Let’s delve deeper.

 Reflection and awareness